February 1972 Popular Electronics

 of a conventional color tube.
 Each triad of dots contains one red dot, one green,

 The stripes in the other photo are a Trinitron phosphor.
 Each stripe is one color.

 They line up red, green, blue, red, green, blue, and so on.

-Otherwise, any electron beam could "splatter" onto adjacent dots or stripes, thus activating
+the beams.
+Otherwise, any electron beam could "splatter" onto adjacent dots or stripes,

-2B) contains vertical slots rather than round holes.
+(Fig. 2B) contains vertical slots rather than round holes.
 Sony calls the

 mask an aperture grille.
 The phosphor stripes are very narrow compared to the beams.
-Each beam spreads

-the red and blue beams bend, cross, and aim outward, while the green beam remains
+gun, the red and blue beams bend, cross, and aim outward, while the green beam remains

 straight.
 As they pass between the convergence plates, the red and blue beams are

 directed back toward the center axis.
 If convergence is correct, all three beams

 through straight, strikes the slotted masking grille exactly perpendicular.
 The

 The red beam, having been bent outward and then back inward, strikes the aperture